Asimov-Chuang/DeepHalo/B9Eq-4.md

 #### 2. Practical guidance on when to use Equation (5) vs Equation (8)

 If the number of alternatives is small and the computational limit permits, use (5).
 Otherwise use (8).
 In fact, xxxxxxx we can use a mixture of linear and quadratic activations as well.
+[I remember here need to first directly answer the reviewer's question (your conclusion/recommendation) then give example.]

 We appreciate this insightful question.
 One of the strengths of the DeepHalo architecture is its structural flexibility: the activation function σ can be instantiated as any polynomial function, and Equations (5) and (8) are not mutually exclusive.
 In practice, they can be freely mixed—for example, stacking layers with linear and quadratic activations can achieve effective interaction orders such as $((1+1+1)\times2+1)\times2$, offering nuanced control over expressivity.